pingidentity/pingidentity-devops-getting-started/docs/how-to/buildPingFederateProfile.md

----
-title: Building a PingFederate profile from your current deployment
----
 # Building a PingFederate profile from your current deployment

 The term "profile" can vary in many instances.
 Here we will focus on two types of profiles for PingFederate: configuration archive, and bulk export.
 We will discuss the similarities and differences between two as well as how to build either from a running PingFederate environment.